Jerrysuper123/pharmacy-pal/README.md

 - For many citizens, self-care through pharmacy has become a norm, but they are not getting adequate services compared to clinics and hospitals.

 - Google's search results do not yield a pure-pharmacy list, confusing for many.
-In fact, many times there is a drug store within 1 KM, but the search result recommends a distance location.
+In fact, many times there is a drug store within 1 KM, but the search result recommends a distant location.

 - With many people visiting pharmacies, some require symptom diagnosis and medication recommendation before meeting the pharmacist for a more fruitful discussion.